vanilophp/docs/links.md

 ## Link Types

+In order to distinguish between links, the type of the link must always be defined.

-There can be multiple types of links eg "Upsell" or "Similar products", etc and these are represented by the `LinkType` model.
+There can be multiple types of links eg "Upsell" or "Similar products", etc. and these are represented by the `LinkType` model.

-Link types are user editable data and each link type has:
+Link types are user editable data (stored in the database) and each link type has:

 - `name`: unique eg. "Similar products"
 - `slug`: unique, auto-generated eg. "similar-products"